Traditionally served together with halwa puri as a brunch menu, this moreish delicious chana aloo is one vegan dish you don’t want to miss.

 Chana Aloo Curry

-Chana Aloo curry is such a popular dish among Pakistani cuisines that it is like a must for one to know this simple, yet full-of-flavour food.
+Chana Aloo curry is such a popular dish among Pakistani cuisines.
+That it is a must for one to know this simple-but-full-of-flavour food.

-This is because most homemade Chana Aloo curry does not use bicarbonate of soda as opposed to the ones from restaurants.
+Because most homemade Chana Aloo curry does not use bicarbonate of soda like the ones from restaurants.

 How to enjoy

-Traditionally, this chickpea and potato curry is served together with Halwa Puri for an indulgent breakfast or brunch, or at happy occasions of weddings and family gatherings.
+This chickpea and potato curry is often served with Halwa Puri for an indulgent breakfast or brunch.
+Or at happy occasions such as weddings and family gatherings.

 But really, you can enjoy it whenever you feel like it.